UBC-CIC/commit2act/docs/UserGuide.md

 ## Account Settings

-- Users can edit their information and view all their submitted actions on their Account Settings page
+Users can edit their information and view all their submitted actions on their Account Settings page.

 ### Editing User Information